-The COBRE funding will support the continued growth and development of the Kathryn W. Davis Center for Regenerative Biology and Medicine, which was founded by Strange in 2012.
+The COBRE funding will support the continued growth and development of the Kathryn W. Davis Center for Regenerative Biology and Medicine, which was founded in 2012.

-Strange was awarded a $13 million Phase I COBRE grant in 2013.
-The highly competitive Phase II COBRE award reflects the research and faculty development successes Strange facilitated and oversaw during Phase I and the potential for the continued growth and development of the Davis Center for Regenerative Biology and Medicine under his direction.
+A $13 million Phase I COBRE grant established the Center in 2013.
+This highly competitive Phase II renewal reflects the research and faculty development successes achieved during Phase I and the potential for the continued growth and development of the Davis Center for Regenerative Biology and Medicine going forward.

 The 2013 COBRE designation established the MDI Biological Laboratory as a global leader in research on therapies to repair and regenerate lost or damaged tissues and organs and to delay the onset of age-related degenerative diseases.
 The designation has also inspired donations from individuals and foundations at a level that has been vital to the institution’s growth and success.

-“We are delighted that the NIH has renewed our COBRE program and that peer reviewers ranked our proposal as ‘outstanding’,” said Strange, who serves as director of the COBRE and the Davis Center.
+“We are delighted that the NIH has renewed our COBRE program and that peer reviewers ranked our proposal as ‘outstanding’,” said Kevin Strange, president of the MDI Biological Laboratory and director of the COBRE and the Davis Center.
 “Over the past five years, the program has catalyzed the creation of a vigorous and self-sustaining research environment.
 With Phase II funding, we will be able to accelerate our efforts to develop new drugs to regenerate tissue and extend healthy lifespan.”